scverse/scvi-tools/docs/user_guide/models/diagvi.md

 Three parameters determine the behavior of the Sinkhorn divergence used for cross-modality alignment:

 -   `p`: order of the ground cost (Wasserstein-p distance).
 The default is p = 2, corresponding to a squared Euclidean ground cost.
 -   `blur`: controls the strength of entropic regularization and therefore the smoothness of the transport plan.
+Larger values increase regularization, resulting in smoother and more diffuse transport plans.
 -   `reach`: controls the marginal relaxation parameter in unbalanced optimal transport, penalizing deviations from strict mass conservation.
+Larger values enforce stricter marginal constraints, while smaller values allow greater mass variation between the matched distributions.

 Although these parameters can be specified manually, we generally **do not recommend modifying them**.